 What is the Uber background check?

 To become an Uber driver, you must consent to allow Uber to run a background check and driving record check.
 After you fill out the basic online application, you will be asked to complete a background check consent form that allows Uber to use a company called Checkr to perform the background check.
+The Uber background check is free.
 Here’s how the process works, and the answers to many frequently asked questions.

 The Uber background check looks at these records